-Today, we are going to work on [three/four] activities and then have a celebration!
+Today, we are going to work on [two/three] activities and then have a celebration!

-- Activity 8.2: Circles of Influence [Don't include if not facilitating this.] - Activity 8.3: Preparing for My Journey Ahead - Activity 8.4: Post-Program Evaluation - Activity 8.5: End-of-Program Celebration
+- Activity 8.5: Circles of Influence Don't include if not facilitating this.

+- Activity 8.6: Post-Program Evaluation

+- Activity 8.7: End-of-Program Celebration

-POST-ACTIVITY FACILITATOR NOTES (what went well, what could be improved for next time, etc.)
+POST-ACTIVITY FACILITATOR NOTES (what went well, what could be improved \equiv (what went well, what could be improved

-LET'S REFLECT
+APPENDIX 29 LET'S REFLECT

-GROUP 1: Even Sessions In Session 2 We talked about gender and identity.
+GROUP 1: Even Sessions In Session 2B We talked about gender and identity.
 What are some things you remember about gender, sex assigned at birth, and sexual orientation?
-In Session 4 We went over how power shows up in relationships and ways people could use power over others in the form of violence, as well as ways people can use their power to be allies with others.
+In Session 4B We went over how power shows up in relationships and ways people could use power over others in the form of violence, as well as ways people can use their power to be allies with others.
 What are a few ways that power can be used over others?
-In Session 6 We discussed STIs and staying safe while being sexually active.
+In Session 6B We discussed STIs and staying safe while being sexually active.
 What is one way you can protect yourself from an STI?